-Plants of the World online list 131 synonyms of Achillea millefolium which includes other species as well as varieties and forms.
+Plants of the World online list 130 synonyms of Achillea millefolium which includes other species, subspecies, varieties, and forms.
 Achillea millefolium is a highly variable species.
 A perfect example of how the same species was given a multitude of different names by many different people.

 My first experience with the Achillea millefolium was when I bought a plant from Bluestone Perennials in 1981 or 1982.
 My grandfather (mom’s dad) passed away in 1981 and I moved into my grandparent’s home on this same farm.
 The house is gone, but I rejuvenated the flower beds I made way back then.
 There aren’t any more of the Achillea I bought from Bluestone.
 There are a lot of native Achillea millefolium growing in the pasture and along the garden fence, but they grow much differently than “domesticated” cultivars.